 private rooms in the house with access to shower, kitchen, living room.
 Internet access/laundry facilities are included.
 There is no vehicle provided but we do makes trips often to town for food and entertainment!

-Avalo is currently booking through Spring of 2014 with students of various lengths
+Avalo is currently booking through all of 2014 with students of various lengths

 of stay.
 Time is still available and subject to change.
 Contact us now to see if you